yaekobB/electroCare-ai-assistant-chatbot-project/README.md

 # ⚡ ElectroCare AI Assistant Chatbot

-ElectroCare AI Assistant Chatbot is an **NLP-based customer service chatbot** designed to help customers get information about a ElectroCare company's **services, policies, and steps to perform certain actions** — all through an easy-to-use chat interface.
+ElectroCare AI Assistant Chatbot is an **NLP-based customer service chatbot** designed to help customers get information about ElectroCare company's **services, policies, and steps to perform certain actions** — all through an easy-to-use chat interface.
 It supports **multilingual conversations** in **English**, **Italiano**, and **Tigrigna**, allowing customers to interact in the language they are most comfortable with.

 ---